 Ferns are incredibly common plants that you see in peoples’ yards.
 They’re often used as border plants, and they can provide cover for many different plants too.

 You’ll find that ferns are just overall aesthetically pleasing plants that you’ll enjoy caring for.
-It’s more common for these plants to be planted outdoors in the ground, but some people are choosing to grow ferns in pots.
+It’s more common for these plants to be planted outdoors in the ground, but some people are choosing to grow them in pots.

-If you’ve never tried growing ferns in pots before, then you might be at a loss for how you should go about doing things.
+If you’ve never tried growing ferns in pots before, you might be at a loss for how you should go about doing things.
 What do you need to know to find success?

 Plant Ferns in Their Own Pots or Containers